Az154za/MPB/README.md

 Keep in mind that this project is still work in progress it lacks some ideas

 # BOM ( Bill of Material )
-USB-c receptacle
+- USB C receptacle
--2 Leds
+- two Leds
--10 1x02 pinHeaders
+- ten 1x02 pinHeaders
--2 Nmos transistors
+- two Nmos transistors
--5 capacitors
+- five capacitors
 - a tp4056
 - DW0A1
 -  one voltage regulator BD33FC0WFP
--  10 resistors
+-  ten resistors
 # PCB and schematic
 this is the schematic :